romadox/SynthCorona/readme.md

 However, there are times when you might need to use the length from "B", so this is an option via a meta-tag:
 <code>A/\<lead=B>B</code>
-This creates a Division operation that will use the length of "B" as its lead.
+This example creates a Division operation that will use the length of "B" as its lead.

 - Typically Interpolate has a width of 1, meaning it does its full